GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 {% Aside 'important' %}

-All [Chrome API][doc-apis] event listeners and methods restart the service worker's 30 second termination timer.
-For more information, see the [Extension service worker lifecycle](tbd).
+All [Chrome API][doc-apis] event listeners and methods restart the service worker's 30-second termination timer.
+For more information, see the [Extension service worker lifecycle](/docs/extensions/mv3/service-workers/service-worker-lifecycle/).

 {% endAside %}